 - Potential dependence on drugs for pain treatment

 If you suspect your back surgery has failed, the first step is to inform your family physician, as well as the surgeon who performed the procedure.
-It is important to precisely follow the postoperative instructions laid out by your medical team.
+It is important to precisely follow the postoperative instructions given by your medical team.
 Deviation from the instructions may make it more difficult to diagnose FBSS.
 Your physician will likely attempt conservative treatment – pain medication, physical therapy, etc. – in an effort to alleviate your chronic postoperative symptoms.
-If chronic pain persists after several weeks or months of conservative treatment, contact Laser Spine Institute to determine whether a minimally invasive, outpatient procedure performed using endoscopic technology may be able to help you recover.
+If chronic pain persists after several weeks or months of conservative treatment, contact Laser Spine Institute to determine whether one of our minimally invasive, outpatient procedures can help you find relief from neck and back pain.